DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### URLs Purge

-Used to purge the cache of URLs. <br>
+User can use this option to purge the cache of URLs. <br>
-Limit - 5 URLs at a time, one per line.
+Limitation - 5 URLs at a time, one per line.

 ![purge_url](./images/DOTA_Web/CustomPurge.png)

 ### Folder/Prefix Purge

-Used to purge all the URLs of mentioned folder. <br>
+User can use this option to purge all the URLs of mentioned folder. <br>
-Limit - One folder at a time.
+Limitation - One folder at a time.

 ![purge_folder](./images/DOTA_Web/PurgeFolder.png)

 ### Domains

-Purge all cached files of domains.
+User can use this option to purge all cached files of the specified domain.

 ![purge_domain](./images/DOTA_Web/PurgeDomain.png)

 ### Purge Settings

-Purge settings data so that changes done for the localised website get reflected.
+User can use this option to purge the settings data so that changes done for the localised website gets reflected.

 ![purge_settings](./images/DOTA_Web/PurgeSettings.png)

 ### Bypass Cache

-This feature is used to Bypass Page Cache.
+Please utilize this feature only if the website URL(s) remain the same before and after login.<br>
+User needs to specify the cookie name that will enable the system to identify whether the page cache should be bypassed.

 ![bypass_cache](./images/DOTA_Web/Bypass.png)

 ### Query/Hash Params

-Parameters after ? and # can be handled using this feature.
+If the site employs hash or query string parameters and you wish to determine whether each variant of URL(s) should be cached individually, please utilize the following section.

 ![query](./images/DOTA_Web/Query.png)